 The Marina Bay Sands also features southeast Asia’s largest light&water show, showing visual effects with interweaving lasers and video projecting on water screens.
 This is shown for free several times every night.

 Marina Bay Sands features several bars.
 My favorite turned out to be Ce La Vi, the skybar at 57th floor.
-The erroneous name is hard to ignore and my Coedo Beniaka-beer cost 18 dollars, but it has a cool vibe and arguably the best bar view in Singapore.
+The erroneous name is hard to ignore and my Coedo Beniaka-beer costed 18 dollars, but it has a cool vibe and arguably the best bar view in Singapore.

 The hotel is located close to the Gardens by the Bay, a stunning green area with great views of the unique architecture.